JAAFBUTeam/GO/README.md

 - User can view filtered page and choose category
 - Images can be viewed of all locations as well as the distance and address
 - User can be able to navigate between each page
+- User can tap the image of a location to view its title and description

 ## Optional Stories
 -